Stephen Hetland Arena - UMass Dartmouth Corsairs

 Year Opened: 1974 Capacity: 1,500

 The University of Massachusetts Dartmouth (better known as UMass Dartmouth) is one of five campuses in the University of Massachusetts system.
-It is located on the South Coast of Massachusetts, in between the cities of Fall River and New Bedford.
-The university has an enrollment of over 9,000 students, about half of whom live on campus.
-The school offers 61 undergraduate programs and 32 graduate programs.
+It is located in the town of Dartmouth on the south coast of Massachusetts, between the cities of Fall River and New Bedford.
+The university has an enrollment of about 8,000 students, about half of whom live on campus.
+The school offers 123 undergraduate programs and 32 graduate programs.

 Hetland Arena is a public skating facility located in New Bedford, MA.
-Operated by the Department of Conservation and Recreation, it has been the home of the UMass Dartmouth Corsairs hockey team since the mid-70’s.
+Operated by the Department of Conservation and Recreation, it has been the home of the UMass Dartmouth hockey team since the mid-70s beginnings of the program.
 The rink was dedicated in memory of Steven Hetland, a local youth who played peewee hockey there during the 1970s.

 Atmosphere 2

-At a small community rink you wouldn’t expect an over the top game day presentation, and you won’t get one here at Hetland Arena.
-The UMass Dartmouth staff does do their best to put on a good show for the fans that do show up.
+At a small community rink, you wouldn’t expect an over-the-top game day presentation, and you won’t get one here at Hetland Arena.
+The UMass Dartmouth staff does do their best to put on a good show for the fans who do show up.
 Classic rock blares out of a pair of portable speakers set up on the far side of the rink during play stoppages.

-A small scoreboard on the north end of the rink provides basic game information, and the PA announcer does a good job keeping fans informed on the goings on down on the ice.
+A small scoreboard on the north end of the rink provides basic game information, and the PA announcer works to keep fans informed on the goings on down on the ice with a high-energy delivery.
+The team debuted a baby blue home jersey in the 2024-25 season, which has been a huge hit with fans.

 Neighborhood 2